 Another thing to keep in mind about your brand is that it tells everyone who you are.
 This isn’t just about people identifying your brand with a certain design or color scheme.
 Your brand goes much deeper than that.
 It tells people what they can expect from you.
 It tells them what you do, what you stand for, the quality of your product, and how you treat your employees.

-- Don’t stray too far from where you
+3. Don’t stray too far from where you were

 Although your brand isn’t just about people recognizing your logo, that is very important.
 If you do rebrand and change the appearance of your brand, you shouldn’t stray too far from where you were in the beginning.
 For example, one of the colors in our previous logo was orange, and we made sure to bring that kind of bright, pop-color into our new logo.
 We also didn’t completely change our name, but simply dropped the confusing part of it, and spelled it out instead of using the digit.
 This gave it a cleaner, more mature look, without completely confusing people.